paulwarhurst01/SYSC4001_Assign3/README.txt

 -> Message server that stores one ever increaseing string containing sentences separated by periods.
--> User program should check length of string input is < 35 characters - Notify user Otherwise -> Check senence to appended or removed ends in a period.
+-> User program should check length of string input is < 35 characters - Notify user Otherwise -> Check sentence to appended or removed ends in a period.
 -> Send this length as part of message to use by functions in Text-Manager -> Decode instruction on user side and send integer as message member
     -> Function 0 is reserved as default to end Text-Manager